silnrsi/wstr/src/content/docs/guides/writing-systems-best-practice.md

 ### Font features and glyph variants

 In addition, a particular language may require glyph variants for a character.
-For example, in African languages, the uppercase eng is typically in the shape of the lowercase eng, just larger.
-In European and North and South American languages where the eng is used the uppercase equivalent is generally in the form of an uppercase N with a hook.
+For example, in African languages, the uppercase eng is typically in the shape of the lowercase eng ('ŋ'), just larger.
+In North and South American and European languages where the eng is used, the uppercase equivalent is generally in the form of an uppercase 'N' with a hook.
 The same codepoint is used for both styles.

 An application needs to allow the user to choose glyph variants, either directly or via language tag information (or both).
 One user-friendly way to support this is to provide a dialog that offers a choice of the variants available in the font.
 Ideally the choice of variants would only be offered if relevant to the language.

 Where known, information about the preferred glyph variants for a language is stored in the SLDR file for the language tag.
 That information can be obtained using the LDML API.